aspectt69/Knight-Platformer-Game/README.md

 # Controls

+Move left - "A" or "Left Arrow"

+Move right - "D" or "Right Arrow"

+Jump - "W" or "Space" or "Up Arrow"

+Pause Menu - "Esc"

+Roll - "Shift"

 # Disclaimer/Credits
 The only asset I made myself was the jump orb, everything else is from here: https://brackeysgames.itch.io/brackeys-platformer-bundle